seL4/docs/CAmkESVM.rst

 ${STAGE_DIR}/${ROOTFS_FILENAME}: ${SOURCE_DIR}/linux/${ROOTFS_FILENAME}
 ...
 }}}

-Both these rules refer to the "linux" directory, located at projects/vm/linux.
+Both these rules refer to the "linux" directory, located at `projects/vm/linux`.
 It contains some tools for building new linux kernel and root filesystem images, as well as the images that these tools produce.
-A fresh checkout of this project will contain some pre-build images (bzimage and rootfs.cpio), to speed up build times.
+A fresh checkout of this project will contain some pre-build images (`bzimage` and `rootfs.cpio`), to speed up build times.

 == Adding to the guest ==
 In the simple buildroot guest image, the initrd (rootfs.cpio) is also the filesystem you get access to after logging in.
 To make new programs available to the guest, add them to the rootfs.cpio archive.
 Similarly, to make new kernel modules available to the guest, they must be added to the rootfs.cpio archive also.
 The "linux" directory contains a tool called "build-rootfs", which is unrelated to the unfortunately similarly-named buildroot, which generates a new rootfs.cpio archive based on a starting point (rootfs-bare.cpio), and a collection of programs and modules.
 It also allows you to specify what happens when the system starts, and install some camkes-specific initialization code.